 - Military Spouses and Children (Children ages 2-18 years old)

 - Gold Star Families

 - Full reimbursement of adoption fees if the dog was not adopted prior to applying for our services.

 - All dogs receive cost-free training with the hero and are certified to obtain the American Kennel Club Canine Good Citizen Certification (Companion Dog), or the Americans with Disabilities Act of 1990 (Service Dog).

 - A gift card to PetSmart or Petco so the hero can obtain basic pet supplies at no-cost.

 - A care package (t-shirt, toys, etc.).

-- Six scheduled follow-up meetings over the first year of the dog’s adoption.
+- Nine (minimum) scheduled follow-up meetings over the first year while in the program and three after graduation.